Teja78906/LLM-Driven-Analytics/README.md

-# Kaggle Data Insights with LLM
+# Data Insights with LLM

 This project is a simple **chat-based interface** built using **Dash** and **Groq LLM**.
 The application allows users to ask questions about the Kaggle dataset and receive intelligent responses by leveraging Large Language Models (LLMs).